Skip to main content

 By default, FDK uses a Cloudflare tunnel to expose your local extension for preview.
 If you prefer to use a different tunneling service, refer to the Preview Extension with Custom Tunnel for steps.

-2. Open the extension preview URL in you browser from the terminal.
+2. Open the extension preview URL in your browser from the terminal.
 The extension will open in the Fynd Commerce platform.

 1. Click Accept and Continue.